-Mald – To become angry, so much that you lose hair.
+Mald / Malding – To mald or be malding means being angry, the joke being that it’s so much that you lose hair.

 Mod – A Twitch mod is a channel’s moderator appointed by the streamer.
 Mods have powers to ban or time out people in chat, and to control other aspects of the chat experience.